What is Share Capital?

 Share capital is a major line item but is sometimes broken out by firms into the different types of equity issued.
 This can represent common stock and preferred stock, the latter including the par value of the stock.

 Share capital is separate from other equity generated by the business.
-As the name “paid-in capital” dictates, this equity account refers only to the amount “paid-in” by investors and shareholders, as opposed to the amounts generated by the business itself which flows into the retained earnings account.
+As the name “paid-in capital” indictates, this equity account refers only to the amount “paid-in” by investors and shareholders, as opposed to the amounts generated by the business itself, amounts that flow into the retained earnings account.

 Share Capital and the Balance Sheet